-Use of Estimates and Basis of Accounting: The financial statements of the Plan are prepared under the accrual method of accounting.
-The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates that affect the financial statements and accompanying notes.
+Basis of Accounting and Use of Estimates: The financial statements of the Plan are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+The preparation of financial statements in conformity with GAAP requires management to make estimates that affect the financial statements and accompanying notes.
 Actual results could differ from those estimates.

-As described in Accounting Standards Codification 946-210, Financial Services - Investment Companies, investment contracts held by a defined contribution plan are required to be reported at fair value.
+Investment contracts held by a defined contribution plan are required to be reported at fair value.
 However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts provided that those net assets available for benefits are established under a trust whereby the trust itself is adopted as part of one or more qualified employer-sponsored defined contribution plans.
 The Plan invests in investment contracts through collective trusts.
 The contract value of these investments is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-The fair value of the collective trusts approximates contract value as of December 31, 2010 and 2009.
+The fair value of the collective trusts approximates contract value as of December 31, 2011 and 2010.